“So Albert, what's next on this tour of the solar system?”

 4 Comments:

-Oh Albert, when you and your friend get a chance while you're out there in space, you might want to re-check your links.
-There's no link for that crazy asteroid name database, and the asteroid blaster game link leads directly to this blog!
+August 28, 2007 at 10:35 AMOh Albert, when you and your friend get a chance while you're out there in space, you might want to re-check your links.
+There's no link for that crazy asteroid name database, and the asteroid blaster game link leads directly to this blog!- albert2.0 said...

-I found that to be really interesting, the fact that a massive asteroid which could destroy Earth is named appropriately after Apophis- God of Evil & Destruction & that is calculated to hit on the 13th day of April- 13 being the number of death & rebirth.
+April 25, 2009 at 10:48 PMI found that to be really interesting, the fact that a massive asteroid which could destroy Earth is named appropriately after Apophis- God of Evil & Destruction & that is calculated to hit on the 13th day of April- 13 being the number of death & rebirth.
 How fitting!
-Thank God it is Sunday not Friday because then i might be worried.
+Thank God it is Sunday not Friday because then i might be worried.- Unknown said...